ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 - **Response Time.** Guarantee first token response within 1 minute.
 - **Uptime.** Ensure a high availability rate, aiming to 99.9% uptime.

+**Time Estimates per Stage.**

+1. User Query Processing.

+- Intent Classification: 200-300ms
+- Context Retrieval from Vector Database: 300-500ms
+- Response Generation by LLM:
+- Network latency to the vendor LLM: 100-200ms (depending on vendor and location)
+- Token Generation: 200-500ms (varies based on response length)
+- Total Estimated Time for User Query Processing: 800-1500ms

+2. Document Processing.

+- Document Upload and OCR (if required): 1-2 minutes
+- Embedding Generation:
+- Text Processing and Embedding Creation: 1-3 minutes (depending on document size)
+- Database Update: 200-300ms
+- Total Estimated Time for Document Processing: 2-5 minutes

+**Infrastructure Requirements for meeting SLAs.**
+- CPU Nodes: For general API handling, metadata storage and other small task.
+- GPU Nodes: For intensive tasks such as embedding generation.
+- Fast SSDs: For quick read/write operations during document processing and storing original files.
+- High-speed Network: To ensure low latency between API services.

 ### **viii.
 Fallback Strategies**

 Fallbacks are crucial for maintaining operational efficiency in the face of unforeseen circumstances.
 MagicSharepoint uses a multi-tiered fallback system to ensure seamless service:

 - **Primary fallback.** The primary model is served by the chosen vendor.
 It is used unless negative user feedback on the model outcome and if the latency out of the accepted range.
 - **Secondary fallback.** Our next layer of fallback involves using a pretrained LLM from Hugging Face, installed locally.
 This approach addressed to adress both potential issues.

 The system has latency and feedback based switchings, which reroutes requests to the secondary model.
 Once conditions are improved, it switches to the primary model.
+To simplify management, each service within MagicSharepoint handles its fallback mechanisms independently.

 ### XI.
 Monitoring